 Chocolate may also help your mental state.

-Chocolate land sounds like a good place to be, but you can have too much of a good thing.
+Chocolate may sound like the perfect cure-all, but as with everything else, you can have too much of a good thing.

 Chocolate is by no means as healthy as fruits or vegetables.
 Chocolate's